trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 - References cannot *live* longer than their owners
 - A reference will always at all times point to a valid value

-These rules can be checked by the Rust compiler.
+These rules are enforced by the Rust compiler.

 <!--
 - Rust tries to be smart about enforcing these rules, such that you don't notice